The Worcestershire Breast Unit charity

 Who are we?

-The Worcestershire Breast Unit is a standalone building set in beautiful gardens on the Worcester Royal Hospital site, where our charity team works closely with the specialist NHS Breast Care team led by Steven Thrush, Breast Consultant Surgeon and one of our charity Trustees.
+The Worcestershire Breast Unit is a standalone building set in beautiful gardens on the Worcester Royal Hospital site, where our charity team works closely with the specialist NHS Breast Care Clinical team led by Steven Thrush, Breast Consultant Surgeon and one of our charity Trustees.
 Please click here to find out more about the Breast Unit.

 Our charity aim is to make the Worcestershire Breast Unit one of the best units in the UK, providing the best possible care in the best possible environment.